President and CEO of Lending Club

 Daniel T. Ciporin

 Dan Ciporin joined Canaan Partners in 2007 and is currently a General Partner specializing in digital media, financial technology and e-commerce investments.
 Dan also sits on the boards of publicly held Borderfree (BRDR) and numerous private companies including Orchard, CircleUp, ShopKeep Borro and JOOR.
 He is the former Chairman and CEO of Shopping.com where he oversaw growth from zero to over $100 million in revenue in just five years, culminating in the company's IPO in October 2004 and later acquisition by eBay in 2005.
 Prior to Shopping.com, Dan served as senior vice president of MasterCard International, where he managed global debit services.
 He holds an A.B. from Princeton University's Woodrow Wilson School of Public and International Affairs and an MBA from Yale University.

 Norwest Venture Partners

-Jeff joined Norwest in 2004 and became managing partner in 2013.
-Jeff focuses on investments in the internet, consumer, and software arenas.
-In 2014, Jeff was named to the Forbes Midas List of tech’s top investors.
-He currently serves on the boards of public company RetailMeNot (NASDAQ: SALE) and private companies AdChina, Badgeville, deCarta, Extole, Lending Club, Madison Reed, Owler, true[X] media and Turn.
-Jeff is also responsible for NVP’s investments in Spotify and Lashou.
-Jeff’s past investments include Admeld (acquired by Google), Jigsaw (acquired by Salesforce.com), Nano-Tex (acquired by Crypton, Inc.), The Echo Nest (acquired by Spotify), Tuvox (acquired by West Interactive), and he was a board observer at Cast Iron Systems (acquired by IBM).
+With over 20 years of CEO and executive experience in technology companies, Jeff joined Norwest in 2004 and became managing partner in 2013.
+Jeff focuses on investments in the Internet, consumer, and software arenas.
+2015 marked Jeff’s second consecutive appearance on the Forbes Midas List of tech’s top investors.
+He currently serves on the boards of public companies Lending Club (NYSE: LC) and RetailMeNot (NASDAQ: SALE) and private companies Badgeville, Extole, Glint, HoneyBook, Madison Reed, Owler, and Turn.
+Jeff is a board observer at Minted and is responsible for Norwest’s investments in Jet, Spotify, and Uber.
+Jeff’s past investments include AdChina (acquired by Alibaba), Admeld (acquired by Google), deCarta (acquired by Uber), Jigsaw (acquired by Salesforce.com), Nano-Tex (acquired by Crypton, Inc.), The Echo Nest (acquired by Spotify), true[X] media (acquired by 21st Century Fox), Tuvox (acquired by West Interactive), and he was a board observer at Cast Iron Systems (acquired by IBM).

 Prior to Norwest, Jeff served as President, COO and board member of DoveBid, Inc., a privately held business auction firm, which expanded during his tenure via internal growth and acquisition from a $10M revenue run rate to a $120M revenue run rate with 400 employees.